anacrolix/dms/README.rst

 streams when it's able, such as mpeg2 PAL-DVD and WebM for the Chromecast.
 It will also provide thumbnails where possible.

+dms also supports serving dynamic streams (e.g. a live rtsp stream) generated on the fly with the help of an external application (e.g. ffmpeg).

 dms uses ``ffprobe``/``avprobe`` to get media data such as bitrate and duration, ``ffmpeg``/``avconv`` for video transoding, and ``ffmpegthumbnailer`` for generating thumbnails when browsing.
 These commands must be in the ``PATH`` given to ``dms`` or the features requiring them will be disabled.

 .. image:: https://i.imgur.com/qbHilI7.png